 IT IS A LONG, sacrificial road from an 1850 New England home to a 1975 four-story brick printing plant, from a Washington hand press to a press capable of 32,000 impressions an hour.
-The story of that road and the men and women who walked it is the story of the development of the REVIEW and with it the Review and Herald Publishing Association.
+The story of that road and the men and women who walked it is the story of the development of the Review and Herald Publishing Association.